Fire and rescue services

 We advise:

-Exercise a high degree of caution in Bolivia overall because of ongoing political and social tensions and the risk of serious crime.
+Exercise a high degree of caution in Bolivia due to the threat of violent crime and the risk of civil unrest.

 Call 119.